D8-X/d8x-cli/README_CONFIG.md

 - `tokenX`
     specify the token address that you as a broker want to use for the referrer cut.
 If you do not have a token, use the D8X token!
 Set the decimals according to the ERC-20 decimal convention.
 Most tokens use 18 decimals.

-- `paymentScheduleMinHourDayofmonthWeekday`
+- `paymentScheduleCron`
     here you can schedule the rebate payments that will automatically be performed.
-The syntax is similar to “cron”-schedules that you might be familiar with.
-In the example below, *"0-14-*-0"*, the payments are processed on Sundays (weekday 0) at 14:00 UTC.
+The syntax is the one used by the “cron”-scheduling system that you might be familiar with.

 - `paymentMaxLookBackDays`
     If no payment was processed, the maximal look-back time for trading fee rebates is 14 days.
 For example, fees paid 15 days ago will not be eligible for a rebate.
 This setting is not of high importance and 14 is a good value.

-- `minBrokerFeeCCForRebatePerPool`
-    this settings is crucial, it determines the minimal amount of trader fees accrued for a given trader in the pool’s collateral currency that triggers a payment.
-For example, in pool 1, the trader needs to have paid at least 100 tokens in fees before a rebate is paid.
-If the trader accrues 100 tokens only after 3 payment cycles, the entire amount will be considered.
-Hence this setting saves on gas-costs for the payments.
-Depending on whether the collateral of the pool is BTC or MATIC, we obviously need quite a different number.

 - `brokerPayoutAddr`
-    you might want to separate the address that accrues the trading fees from the address that receives the fees after redistribution.
+    we recommend you use a separate address that accrues the trading fees from the address that receives the fees after redistribution.
 Use this setting to determine the address that receives the net fees.
     </details>

 </details>